Beenslippin/Line-Following-Sensor/README.md

 # Line-Following-Sensor
-Created a Line following robot that uses three optocoupler sensors to follow a black line
+Created a Line following robot that uses three optocoupler sensors to follow a black line.

+Coded in Atmel Studio in C.

 The robot is programmed to run along a black line on the floor autonomously.
 The robot’s motor is controlled by the Dual Full-Bridge Driver (U2) which receives